mysociety/yournextrepresentative/docs/new-instance.md

-# Making a new instance of YourNextRepresentative
+# Setting up YourNextRepresentative for a new country

 ## Introduction